sanguine1038/Jackleg-Participants-MV/README.md

 ### -Building the game-
 Just download RPG Maker MV and just go off through there.

 It should also be of note that since I move the files from my own laptop to my PC often, so some files may not up to date.
-This includes plugins.
+This mainly points to plugins sometimes being the same

 ## -What you're allowed to do-
 ###  1. Take code for other RPG Maker MV projects.